 The Town of Aurora regularly participates in Emergency Management exercises in partnership with Central York Fire Services, York Regional Police, the Regional Municipality of York, York Region Paramedic Services and the Ontario Office of the Fire Marshal and Emergency Management.
 We are required to conduct at least one emergency management scenario a year, where our preparedness, communications and response are reviewed and evaluated.

 All senior staff are required to be trained in the provincial standard for Incident Management Systems (IMS).
 IMS provides standardized organizational structures, functions, processes and terminology for use at all levels of emergency response in Ontario.

 Additionally, staff are experienced in crisis communications and have provided training to members of emergency services across Ontario and internationally on emergency communications.
 We are committed to ongoing training and education in this area.

 The Town, the Region and our emergency services all have primary and secondary site Emergency Operations Centres and are connected to one another in the event of an emergency that involves multiple communities and emergency services.

-In addition to text message alerts, the Town will communicate with residents via our official social media channels (see below for links), local news media outlets (the Banner, yorkregion.com, the Auroran, 105.9 FM), Town website, email, phone line (905-727-3123), information centres and by conducting in-person visits to residents and businesses where necessary.
+The Town will communicate with residents via Twitter, the Town website, local news media outlets (the Banner, yorkregion.com, the Auroran, 105.9 FM), phone line (905-727-1375), information centres and by conducting in-person visits to residents and businesses where necessary.

 We also encourage residents to sign up for Red Alerts, Tornado Warnings and Emergency Information Advisories through Emergency Management Ontario.